X

 • Identifying credible vs. manipulated information

-• Fact-checking and cross-referencing sources
+• Verification and cross-referencing sources

 • Investigating source authenticity (background checks, leaks)

-• Ensuring transparency and accountability in reporting
+• Ensuring accountability in reporting

 Distinguishing between credible and unreliable sources for high-quality journalism.